arramac/ArramacScratch/query.md

 	}]

-Let’s look at the role of $1 here.
-The SELECT clause needs to create a JSON object and since no key is provided, we use implicit argument variable names starting with $1.
-For example, this query returns 2 implicit argument variables, labeled $1 and $2.
+Let’s look at the role of `$1` here.
+The `SELECT` clause needs to create a JSON object and since no key is provided, we use implicit argument variable names starting with `$1`.
+For example, this query returns 2 implicit argument variables, labeled `$1` and `$2`.

 **Query**